 "I had the good fortune to have taught ag at the high school, community college, and ag teacher education levels and at the university level.
 I also spent time in state administration, local administration, and as President of a two year technical college.
 Each of those experiences resulted in a very rewarding career for me.
 Much of what I learned as an ag teacher prepared me for the success I had in the other areas of my professional career.
 Teaching ag provided a wide range of experiences that helped prepare me to work with business and industry as well as in educational administration.
 The one thing I liked most about teaching high school ag was that there was a place for the special needs students as well as the straight A student."

 Dr. Don Claycomb, Former President- State Technical College of Missouri, Linn, Current member of the State Board of Education

 No Career Choice More Worthwhile

 "Of the 300+ careers in agriculture there is no career choice more worthwhile and rewarding than being an agriculture teacher.
 Agriculture teachers provide students with opportunities the students need to grow their passion for agriculture into a successful career in our nations #1 industry, Agriculture.
 In addition to teaching applied sciences, agriculture teachers provide their students with the development of technical and employability skills.
 Spending your days helping students achieve success in career exploration and career preparation activities at multiple levels give agriculture teachers a great sense of accomplishment."

-Leon Busdieker, Missouri State FFA Advisor and Director of Ag Education
+Leon Busdieker, Past Missouri State FFA Advisor and Director of Ag Education